 Thank you for making our 4th Annual "Taste of Ramadan" a success!

+Last night, over 500 people shared a Ramadan iftar at CAIR-Chicago's downtown office.
 The night included an international menu that was seemingly endless – biryani, pierogis, dolma, hummus, samosas, tostadas, noodle and rice dishes, pastas, and a wide array of delectable desserts were all served.
 It was all delicious, and it all went fast.

 What was reflected last night, however, was the diversity in not just the dishes that were served, but in particular, in the guests that attended the event.